BlueBird6/To-do-App/README.md

 2. Start the client:

-   Open another terminal and run the following command:
+   Open another terminal in the project directory and run the following command:

    ```bash
    npm run start-client